aws/aws-app-mesh-examples/walkthroughs/howto-timeout-policy/README.md

 Confirm that we see request timeout as 20sec in the response

-Then update the ColorGateway Virtual Node and ColortellerWhite Virtual Node to add timeout of 20secs at the listener.
-The spec at ColortellerWhite Virtual Node looks like below, similar timeout is set at ColorGateway Virtual Node too.
+Then update the Frontend Virtual Node and ColortellerWhite Virtual Node to add timeout of 20secs at the listener.
+The spec at ColortellerWhite Virtual Node looks like below, similar timeout is set at Frontend Virtual Node too.

 ```json
 {